InformaticsMatters/docking-validation/targets/dhfr/expts/vs-dekois/README.md

 ```
 sdsort -n -fminimizedAffinity results_smina_ad4/results_1poseperlig.sdf | sdreport -cminimizedAffinity | fgrep BDB > results_smina_ad4/actives-ranked.csv
 ```
+Run this from the `informaticsmatters/vs-rdock:latest` container image (TODO - improve this).
 Change the field name and the directory used (3 edits needed).
 Then examing the `actives-ranked.csv` file and see how many are in the top 100.